kevindees/ie7_pseudo_elements/README.md

 Becuase IE7 is going to be around for some time.
 This script was made to give us just a little pseudo-element support until IE7 goes away.

-If you feel you can hep with this project hit me up here or on twitter as @kevindees.
+If you feel you can help with this project hit me up here or on twitter as @kevindees.
 Enjoy!

 Using
 ======
-- Add "iea" or "ieb" as a new selector after pseudo-element in your CSS rule.
+- Add "> iea" or "> ieb" as a new selector after pseudo-element in your CSS rule.
 - iea is for selectors ending in :after or ::after
 - ieb is for selectors ending in :before or ::before
 - Then add the script to the bottom of your site before the &lt;/body&gt; tag.